Papain

 What is the recommended dosage of Papain?

-Does Papain interact with medications?
+Does Papain interact with any medications?